 Consider Specialist Insurers

-For high-value or classic Porsches, specialist luxury or classic car insurers may offer more competitive rates and tailored cover than mainstream providers.
-Agreed value and limited mileage policies are worth exploring.
+For high-value or classic Porsches, specialist prestige car insurers may offer more competitive rates and tailored cover including agreed value, choice of Porsche-certified repairer, and track day options.

 3